Jump to a specific page - are you interested in:

 Gives You A Higher Earning Potential

 Consequently, there are larger projects that you can't perform without a contractor's license.
 With one, you can take on big assignments, get more jobs, and increase your profit.
-More times than not, clients will pay a higher price to a licensed contractor as opposed to unlicensed handymen.
+More often than not, clients will pay a higher price to a licensed contractor than unlicensed handypersons.

 In addition, a contractor’s license keeps scam artists from deceiving people and endangering homeowners.
 With this being said, there are some home services that you can conduct without a license, but the question you need to ask yourself is, “Should I invest in a Virginia general contractor license?”